Module 1: The Clotting Cascade

 Learn more by checking out the Women With Bleeding Disorders infographic from The Science Fair:

-You just saw how we treat hemophilia but did you know the future is under construction?
-Let’s learn more about investigational gene therapy science!
+You THOUGHT you just saw all the ways in which we treat hemophilia, but did you know the future is here?!
+Let’s learn more about newly available gene therapy science!

-Learn more by checking out the Treatment Options of Tomorrow infographic from The Science Fair:
+Learn more by checking out the Timeline to Treatment and The Future is Here! infographic from The Science Fair: